intergral/deep/README.md

 We hope that Deep contributes value to your application monitoring and troubleshooting efforts.
 We welcome your contributions and feedback.

+# Project Status

+This project is currently in its early stages and as such we do not have all features working as we would like them to.
+Here is a quick summary of the features and supported options:

+ - Cloud support
+   - :heavy_check_mark: AWS: Tested with EKS and S3
+   - :warning: GCS: Support is available, but it is not tested
+   - :warning: Azure: Support is available, but it is not tested
+ - :x: Distributed Mode: This is not available yet - only single binary support is currently working
+ - :warning: Multi Tenancy: Support is available, but it has not been tested
+ - :x: DeepQL: Initial steps are complete, but it is not available yet.
+ - Language Support:
+   - :heavy_check_mark: [Java](https://github.com/intergral/deep-java-client) - The agent is available and released as version 1.0.0
+   - :heavy_check_mark: [Python]https://github.com/intergral/deep-python-client - The Agent is available and released as version 1.0.0
+   - Other languages (Ruby, Go, Node, .Net) are planned but not started.

+If you have any suggestions, or preferences on languages then please let us know via Github Issues.

 ## Getting Started

 - [Deployment Examples](./examples/README.md)